launchdarkly-labs/project-migrator-script/README.md

 # Project Migrator

 ### Requirements

-- You must have Deno installeds
+- You must have [Deno](https://deno.land/) installed.
+If you use Homebrew, run `brew install deno`.

 ### Considerations

-- These scripts (migrate and source) are supported strictly as is and LD support cannot be expected for help running this
+- These scripts, `migrate.ts` and `source.ts`, are provided strictly as-is.
+LaunchDarkly Support cannot be expected for help running this.

-### Known Issues
+### Known issues

 - Bug with 429 rate limiting.
-The request that is rate limited will still fail but subsequent requests work
+The request that is rate limited will still fail but subsequent requests work.
-- Importing LD API typescript types causes an import error so are commented out in various spots
+- Importing LD API TypeScript types causes an import error, so are commented out in various spots.
-- Types in generally are very loose which Deno is not happy about but it runs as JavaScript overall compared to validating the TypeScript first
+- Types in general are very loose, which Deno is not happy about.
+The scripts run as JavaScript overall compared to validating the TypeScript first.
-- Due to the current API configuration, the environments count for a given project tops at 20 environments for a single project
+- Due to the current API configuration, the environments count for a given project tops at 20 environments for a single project.
-- Due to considerations around many API requests at once - monitor 400 errors for flag configurations that may not be up to date
+- Due to considerations around many API requests at once, monitor 400 errors for flag configurations that may not be up to date.
-- To Avoid a race condition, a few waits have been placed in the script
+- To avoid a race condition, a few `wait`s have been placed in the script.

 ### Sourcing data

-The data will be written out to a newly created `source/project/<source-project-key>` directory
+First, export your source data.
+The `source.ts` script writes the data to a newly created `source/project/<source-project-key>` directory.

+Here's how to export your source data:

 ```
 deno run --allow-env --allow-read --allow-net --allow-write source.ts -p <SOURCE PROJECT> -k <LD API KEY>